jellyfin-archive/jellyfin-docs/general/administration/installing.md

 Windows installers and builds in ZIP archive format are available [here](https://repo.jellyfin.org/releases/server/windows).

 [!WARNING]
-> If you installed a version prior to 10.4.0 using a powershell script, you will need to manually remove the service using the command `nssm remove Jellyfin` and uninstall the server by remove all the files manually.
+> If you installed a version prior to 10.4.0 using a PowerShell script, you will need to manually remove the service using the command `nssm remove Jellyfin` and uninstall the server by remove all the files manually.
 Also one might need to move the data files to the correct location, or point the installer at the old location.

 [!WARNING]
 > The 32-bit or x86 version is not recommended. `ffmpeg` and its video encoders generally perform better as a 64-bit executable due to the extra registers provided.
 This means that the 32-bit version of Jellyfin is deprecated.